 Cardiovascular Surgery or Hemodialysis - Pediatric

-- For dosing of reconstituted whole blood for use during cardiovascular surgery or hemodialysis, predefined dosing protocols should be setup by the institution depending on type of procedure performed and the cardiopulmonary circuits used at the institution.
+- For dosing of reconstituted whole blood for use during cardiovascular surgery or hemodialysis, predefined dosing protocols should be set up by the institution depending on the type of procedure performed and the cardiopulmonary circuits used at the institution.

 - Whole blood is no longer commonly available or used in most of the United States.

 - The most common use of whole blood in the United States is currently autologous donations for elective surgery.

 - Whole blood, if available, may be indicated for large volume hemorrhaging, such as seen with major trauma, requiring massive transfusion and rapid correction of anemia, coagulopathy, acidosis, and hypothermia.
 Studies supporting this approach include military trauma where they can transfuse very fresh (less than 24 hours old) whole blood which is not currently routinely available in civilian institutions.

 - Reconstituted whole blood is used for neonatal exchange transfusions, most commonly for hemolytic disease of the newborn.
 It is sometimes used during pediatric cardiovascular surgery as well as in neonatal hemodialysis.

 What Are Side Effects Associated with Using Whole Blood?

 Suspected adverse events after administration of any vaccine may be reported to Vaccine Adverse Events Reporting System (VAERS), 1-800-822-7967